Ángel Galarza: Career

 In June 1919 Galarza became a member of the Madrid Socialist Association which was attached to the Spanish Socialist Workers' Party.
 In 1920 he began to work for the newspaper El Sol and later, for La Voz.
 Galarza joined a Madrid-based freemason organization.
 Next year he was arrested for his participation in the opposition movement in Murcia against the dictatorship of Miguel Primo de Rivera.
 In the prison he met with Marcelino Domingo, Álvaro de Albornoz and Benito Artigas, with whom he established the Radical Socialist Republican Party in 1929.
 Due to his participation in the pro-republican movement in December 1930 he was again arrested and released from the prison in April 1931.
 He was elected as a deputy representing the Zamora province in June 1931 for the Radical Socialist Republican Party.
-When a provisional government was established during the Second Republic he was appointed first prosecutor of the Supreme Court and then, director general of security.
-He also served as the attorney general during this period.
+When a provisional government was established during the Second Republic he was appointed first Prosecutor General of the Republic and then, director-general for security.
+He also served as the prosecutor general during this period.
 Later he was named as the undersecretary of the minister of communications which he held between December 1931 and January 1933.
 During this period he launched two newspapers in Zamora, La Mañana and La Tarde.

 In February 1932, he was expelled from the Radical Socialist Republican Party.
 He joined the Spanish Socialist Workers Party in 1933.
 He was elected as a deputy representing Zamora in the elections for the party in February 1936.
 During the civil war Francisco Largo Caballero formed a cabinet on 4 September 1936, and Galarza was appointed minister of interior.
 Galarza's term ended in May 1937.
 He was appointed member of the Court of Civil Responsibilities in October 1937 which he held until February 1938.